John Angell James: Minister

+Preacher

+During the early years in Birmingham, James's congregation was comparatively small.
+His predecessor Jehoiada Brewer had moved in 1802, to Livery Street, and much of the congregation had gone with him.

+The chapel was closed for a time at the end of 1812 for some works on a gallery to be carried out.
+James was able to use the Old Meeting House, and gained publicity; he and others thanked Robert Kell in 1813.

+From about 1814, James began to attract large crowds.
+A new chapel was built for him, completed in 1820, with room for 2000.
+The Baptist minister Cornelius Slim wrote "as a preacher he set his face dead against heartless formalism on the one hand, and Puseyite Romanizing on the other."

-In his autobiography Spurgeon wrote: "In an early part of my ministry, while but a lad, I was seized with an intense desire to hear Mr. John Angell James; and, though my finances were somewhat meagre, I performed a pilgrimage to Birmingham solely with that object in view.
+In his autobiography Charles Haddon Spurgeon wrote:

+In an early part of my ministry, while but a lad, I was seized with an intense desire to hear Mr. John Angell James; and, though my finances were somewhat meagre, I performed a pilgrimage to Birmingham solely with that object in view.
 I heard him deliver a week-evening lecture, in his large vestry, on that precious text, "Ye are complete in Him."
-The savour of that very sweet discourse abides with me to this day, and I shall never read the passage without associating therewith the quiet but earnest utterances of that eminent man of God."
+The savour of that very sweet discourse abides with me to this day, and I shall never read the passage without associating therewith the quiet but earnest utterances of that eminent man of God.

-James was a typical Congregational preacher of the early 19th century, massive and elaborate rather than original.
-His doctrine was a moderate form of Calvinism, as had been that of Edward Williams, one of his predecessors.
-He published numerous books on practical subjects of the Christian life, including: The Anxious Inquirer, Pastoral Addresses, an Earnest Ministry, A Help to Domestic Happiness, Female Piety, The Christian Father's Present to His Children, The Young Man's Friend and Guide, and The Widow Directed to the Widow's God.
-Many of these are still available in print and widely used among Conservative and Reformed Christians in the USA (In England he is largely forgotten).
-He was one of the founders of the Evangelical Alliance and of the Congregational Union of England and Wales.
-Municipal interests appealed strongly to him, and he was also for many years chairman of Spring Hill College, Birmingham.
+Interests and views

+A contemporary of William Wilberforce and Charles Simeon, John Angell James was one of the founders in 1831 of the Congregational Union of England and Wales.
+He wrote in 1828 to the American minister William Patton, discounting the significance of revival in the British context.
+Bebbington points out that this view ignores Methodism.
+He opposed, unlike Robert William Dale, Edward Miall's agitation against the established status of the Church of England.

-He was also an ardent abolitionist, and is portrayed in the huge canvass depicting Thomas Clarkson's opening address at the world's first Anti-Slavery Convention in 1840, in the National Portrait Gallery, London.
-He was a contemporary of William Wilberforce and Charles Simeon.
+James was an abolitionist, and is portrayed in the huge canvas depicting Thomas Clarkson's opening address at the world's first Anti-Slavery Convention in 1840, in the National Portrait Gallery, London.
+His prominence in the Evangelical Alliance, formed 1846, led to his becoming a target that year, along with Ralph Wardlaw of the Scottish Free Church, for a polemical pamphlet by Henry Clarke Wright, a follower of the radical abolitionist William Lloyd Garrison.
+Lewis Tappan discussed Wright's campaigning in a letter to John Scoble, saying "Messrs Garrison, Thompson & Wright utter much truth, to be sure, but of what consequence is it when the spirit they manifest is so bad."

-John Angell James was keenly involved in all missionary endeavours and a supporter of the London Missionary Society.
+James was involved in missionary endeavours, and was a supporter of the London Missionary Society.
 His name frequently appears in the Evangelical Magazine and Missionary Chronicle.
 In 1817 it was James who handed Bibles to John Williams (of Erromanga) and Robert Moffat, in the commissioning service which sent them off to their fields of labour.
-His fellow student at Bogue's Academy, Robert Morrison, gave him a lifelong interest in missionary endeavours in China and he was the main instigator of an effort to send a million New Testaments to China.
+He was the main instigator of an effort to send a million New Testaments to China.
 In the event they raised enough money for two million copies.